pystocks/azure-prisma-server/README.md

 ## Create Running Kubernetes Cluster in Azure

 Login to your Azure portal and type Kubernetes in the search bar at the top of portal page.
-Select Kubernetes service.
+Select Kubernetes Service.

 <img src="images/Portal_Search_Kubernetes.JPG" >

+Click on add button

+Next to resource group, select "create new" and name it myresource.

+Under cluster details, name the cluster prisma-project

+* Free tier Azure Kubernetes Service as of this writing will only let you choose 2 nodes under node count.
+Make sure to change the node count from 3 to 2.

+Click create once you reach the vlaidation passed screen.